 Each component of ecommerce accounting records your transactions and reconciliation across multiple platforms accurately and helps you stay aware of cashflow, revenue, profitability, anytime you need.
 Below are some of the main ones.

-In online retail, real-time monitoring of sales and revenue is essential for making informed financial decisions.
-You must link sales channels directly with accounting software like Quickbooks, Netsuite, Wave, Sage, or Xero.
-Doing so will allow you to track not just product sales, but also returns, discounts and coupons, promotional sales, sales revenue, and shipping fees in real time.
+In online retail, real-time monitoring of sales and revenue is essential for informed financial decisions.
+Link your sales channels directly with accounting software like QuickBooks, NetSuite, or Xero to track product sales, returns, discounts, promotional sales, and shipping fees as they happen.

 Proper sales tracking enables ecommerce businesses to: